 NICD NOT A PRIME CHOICE FOR SOLAR LIGHTS

-NiCd (Nickel Cadmium) batteries are not one of the best battery choices on the market for use in solar lights.
+NiCd (Nickel Cadmium) batteries are not one of the best solar battery choices on the market for use in solar energy lights.
 There’s a debate in the “battery community” about what’s called the “memory effect” with NiCd–these kinds of batteries are meant to be charged fully and depleted fully.

 That isn’t what happens often with batteries meant for solar lights, where there’s a constant charge-discharge with the cycles of day and night.
 The memory effect alters the battery’s voltage levels to shrink over time, where the battery “forgets” the highs and lows it doesn’t often charge to.
 Typically, the best battery for solar lights (with a properly-sized system) will discharge about 15% every day.

 Plus, cadmium is a highly toxic metal which defeats one of the purposes of solar lights–to reduce the environmental impact that the use of energy may have.
 Many NiCd batteries even have "POISON" stamped across the top.
 We know most project managers just prefer something that saves money over time, but why not go both routes of cost-effective and environmentally safe?

 NiMH (Nickel Metal-Hydride) technology is a better choice over NiCd batteries when it comes to the environment, but there are still some pain points with this selection.
 There’s a lot of maintenance required with NiMH batteries because they need a full discharge from time to time–we’re sure someone doesn’t want to get the task of discharging every battery in a solar parking lot light configuration.